rohanraj3818/bayesian-deep-learning/README.md

-# Bayesian
+# Bayesian Deep Learning
-A collection of projects using Bayesian machine learning
+A collection of projects using Bayesian deep learning

 ## If this repository helps you in anyway, show your love :heart: by putting a :star: on this project :v: